Skip to main content

 We have been blessed with the indwelling of the Holy Spirit to recognize God in every way He wants us to know Him, but that's not the case for those who don't enjoy that gift.
 To them, God is just a theory, troublemaker or pursuit of the heart that has not yet been filled.
 That is who this theological approach is for, which meets them where they are, and encourages people like us to remember what it was like when God was not guiding everything we did.

 As we share Scripture with participants in their journey, we'll do so objectively, without imposing our beliefs on them.
 Our series of five 4-week courses are not meant for impressionable children or the vulnerably weak with more tender hearts or childlike faith.
-They are meant for teenagers and adults with an interest in exploring who God is in everyday practical ways, instead of personal creations of God formed by their imagination, or concepts forced on them that don't measure up to reality.
+They are meant for teenagers and adults with an interest in exploring who God is in everyday practical ways, instead of personal creations of God formed by their imagination, or concepts forced on them that don't measure up to the realities they experience.
 And once they reach the last two courses, they can read Scripture 'from' God instead of subjected to their feelings alone, or stunted by artificial morality that can hold them back.

 Locally Led and Personally Discipled